-To contact support for customers, submit a ticket here.
+To contact support, submit a ticket here.

 Trimble will provide support during normal business hours, Monday through Friday, from 8:00 a.m. to 6:00 p.m.
 CT (excluding U.S. federal holidays).